webix-hub/docs/data/desktop/grouplist.md

 				return obj.year; //data is grouped by "year"
 		},
 		$sort:{ by:"value", dir:"desc" } //sorting by displayed values
-	},                               //"year" or "rank" depending on heirarchy level ...
+	},                               //"year" or "rank" depending on hierarchy level ...
 });
 ~~~